Skip to main content

 • Metabolic efficiency: Your muscles become better at using energy

-When Should You Worry About Not Feeling Sore?
+Should You Worry If You're Not Feeling Sore?

-If you're not feeling sore after workouts, it's not necessarily a bad thing.
-However, if you're also not seeing progress, it might be time to reassess your routine.
-Consider:
+In my practice, I've seen a lot of clients stress over this.
+Real talk: if you're not feeling sore after workouts, it's not necessarily a bad thing.
+But if you're also not seeing progress, it might be time to shake things up.

 • Mild soreness: Go ahead, but consider lowering the intensity